evangelos-gkavogiannis-awx/clients-scripts/README.md

 ## What's Included

-- **export-Beneficiaries.js**
+- **export-beneficiaries.js**
   Fetches beneficiaries using the Airwallex GET /beneficiaries endpoint and exports key details to a CSV file.

-- **scripts/createBeneficiaries/**
+- **create-beneficiaries.js**
-  Contains tools to help create beneficiaries.
+  Script to create beneficiaries.
+See the README in the folder for usage details.

+- **create-cardholders.js**
+  Script to create cardholders.
 See the README in the folder for usage details.

 - Additional scripts will be added as the repository grows.